Dictionary / Arabic - Turkish Terminology

 KARÂMÂT - كرامات

-Literally: A being kind.
-A being generous.
-A being noble.
+Literally: A being kind, generous and noble.
 Illustrious.
 Kindness.
 Generosity.

-A wondrous, miraculous state which is given by Allah to a walî ‘abd of His as grace and favour.
+A wondrous, miraculous state that is given by Allah to a walî ‘abd of His as rahmah and favour.

 KNOW that the influence and help of awliyâ and the faydh they give by their ma’nawî actions are a sort of du'â offered either through their being or action.